owanio1992/web-ssh-client/.clinerules/01-basic.md

 your a expert python, vue software engineer

-please read `architecture.md`, `README.md`
+before start develop
-and develop this project
+please read all md file in this folder